craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Cultures.md

 - [[Golopak (language)]]
 - [[Montal (language)]]

 In addition,

 ## Outlander Nomad

 You have spent your life before adventure roaming [[The Deserts of Tetrimoc]], hunting and raiding to survive.
-You understand that all meat is meat.
-You have been spilling blood, sweat, and tears since long before your adventure began.
+You understand that all meat is meat, and all creatures must eat.

 You gain +2 to your Constitution Score and +1 to your Dexterity Score.
 You are proficient in the Perception and Insight Skills.
 You know [[Infernal (language)]] and [[Desertspeech (language)]].

-In addition,
+In addition, you gain the benefits of the Ranger's Natural Explorer feature while you are traveling in a desert.

 ## Noble Thief

-You have spent your life before adventure roaming [[The Deserts of Tetrimoc]], stealing from rich water merchants and travelers alongside bands of like-minded fighters.
+You have spent your life before adventure roaming [[The Deserts of Tetrimoc]], stealing from water-merchants and travelers who can afford it alongside bands of like-minds.
 You do what you must for your kin to survive.

 You gain +2 to your Dexterity Score and +1 to your Charisma Score.
 You are proficient in the Stealth and Survival Skills.
 You know [[Desertspeech (language)]], and your choice of one of the following;
 - [[Golopak (language)]]
 - [[Montal (language)]]
 - [[Infernal (language)]]

 In addition,

 # South Eastern